newLLing/Table2LaTeX-RL/README.md

   <img src="./assets/Model.png" width=100%/>
 </p>

-**Table2LaTeX-RL** is a reinforced multimodal LLM framework that optimizes both structural and visual rewards to accurately generate LaTeX code from complex table images.
+Complex tables in scientific papers have always been difficult to automatically reproduce. **Table2LaTeX-RL** addresses this bottleneck by proposing the first visual + structural dual-reward reinforcement learning framework (VSGRPO), enabling large models to both generate correct LaTeX code and highly reproduce the final typesetting effect.

 🎯**Key contributions of our work**: